 If you are a current student, you may view a copy of your transcript via the Portal.
 However, this feature is designed for viewing only; the printed version is not well-suited for official uses.
 To obtain a copy of your transcript that is most suitable for official purposes, use the Transcript Request Form.
 Please allow 24 hours to process your request (longer during Exam Periods).

 What is the turnaround time for transcripts and letters?

 All requests for transcripts and letters are normally processed within a 24-hour period.
-However, during the Exam Period it may take at least 48 hours to process.
+However, during Exam Periods it may take at least 48 hours to process.

 How do I obtain a letter verifying my enrollment status for health insurance purposes?

 You can obtain a letter indicating your enrollment status by submitting a request for a “Certificate of Attendance” using the General Request Form available here or on the portal under the Student Resources tab > Forms for Students subpage.

 Students are ranked within their class at the end of each academic year as follows:

 For full-time students— at the end of two, four, and six semesters

 For part-time and evening students—at the end of two, four, six, and eight semesters